wangerekaharun/StreamComposeAttachments/README.md

 ![password_audio_attachment](images/password_audio_attachment.png "Custom Password and Audio Attachments.")

 Congratulations!
-You've just learned how to add custom attachments with files and without files.
-Now, go and enhance your chat application with all these amazing custom features you've learned!
+You've learned how to add custom attachments with files and without files.
+Now, you can enhance your chat application with all these amazing custom features you've learned!

 ## Conclusion